A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication

-While technical, legal, and ethical considerations are of primary importance to understanding the downstream effects of zombie datasets, organizational concerns also deserve attention because of the role these varied entities play in the stewardship of training data.
+While technical, legal, and ethical considerations are of primary importance to understanding the downstream effects of how deprecated datasets continue to circulate, organizational concerns also deserve attention because of the role that varied entities play in the stewardship of training data.
 As shown in Table~\ref{table1}, datasets are created and maintained by both industry research groups like Microsoft (e.g. MS-Celeb-1M) as well as by academic groups like the Stanford Vision Lab (e.g. ImageNet).
-While maintenance work is often devalued and rendered invisible~\cite{russell2018after}, maintaining these datasets over time requires significant organizational resources, including human labor, technical infrastructure, and financial support.
-Organizational changes often necessitate the removal of data~\cite{corry2021a}, because varied factors -- from a shifting research team to non-renewed grant funding -– may spell a decreased ability to maintain the dataset properly.
-In these cases, it may be better to deprecate conscientiously than to maintain poorly.
+While maintenance work is often devalued and rendered invisible~\cite{russell2018after}, maintaining these datasets over time requires organizations to invest significant resources, including human labor, technical infrastructure, and financial support.
+Organizational changes often necessitate the removal of data~\cite{corry2021a}, because of varied factors -- from a shifting research team to the end of grant funding -- may spell a decreased ability to maintain the dataset properly.
+In these cases, it may be better to deprecate a dataset conscientiously than to maintain it poorly.

-As we have shown here, however, dataset deprecation is often done hastily, spottily, and without adequate documentation.
+As we have shown in Section~\ref{outline}, however, dataset deprecation is often done hastily, spottily, and without adequate documentation.
 These faulty dataset deprecations can have potential downstream effects for the organizations in question, particularly in terms of reputation management.
-Scholars of organizational communication have shown that data maintenance–in the form of data breaches/data security–are important factors for organizational reputation today~\cite{bentley2020testing,corradini2020data}.
-As the public increasingly becomes aware of the implications of machine learning data through media coverage (e.g. ~\cite{murgia2019microsoft}), and even of the implications of zombie datasets~\cite{hao2021}, it is in the best interest of organizations to steward a dataset properly through its end of life.
-Additionally, this stewardship will need to be domain-specific and tailored to the needs and cultures of different organizations, professional communities, and historical traditions.
-We offer here a general, starting framework for dataset deprecation that will need to be interpreted and adapted to meet the needs of localized domains of knowledge and diverse organizational aims.
+Scholars of organizational communication have shown that data maintenance -- in the form of data breaches/data security -- are important factors for organizational reputation today~\cite{bentley2020testing,corradini2020data}, and researchers are proposing new forms of data management and stewardship that acknowledge organizational complexities~\cite{bennett2021pathways}.
+As people increasingly become aware of the implications of ML datasets through media coverage (e.g. ~\cite{murgia2019microsoft}), and even of the implications of the ongoing use of problematic datasets~\cite{hao2021}, it is in organizations' best interests to steward datasets properly through the end of their lives.
+Moreover, this stewardship will need to be domain-specific and tailored to the needs and cultures of different organizations, professional communities, and historical traditions.